Anisote/alasource.info/README.md

 - ~~Implement hcaptcha in the contact form~~ - 11/07/2021
 - ~~Fix bug about column filter when a search is done~~ - 12/07/2021
 - Correction of the column order when clicking on a date column title
-- Add a function to create tags and modify tags in the administration panel
+- ~~ Add a function to create tags in the administration panel ~~ - 27/07/2021
+- Add a function to modify tags in the administration paneland
 - Edit fields for an information entry
 - Resize the datable when the zoom changed